JIA-0302/Analytics/README.md

 }
 ```

-If the request is successful, it returns the predicted values in a dictionary in following scheme:
+If the request is successful, it returns the predicted values in a dictionary in the following scheme:
 ```
 {
     // Each day represents the date passed in the request